Buttery and crunchy, this shortbread recipe is sweet and wonderful.

-Shortbread is an interesting thing, because you can take a century old recipe and it’ll still be as good as a new and improved one, the changes through the years – like adding some rice flour or cornstarch – lacking in significance as a whole.
+Shortbread is an interesting thing because you can take a century-old recipe and it’ll still be as good as a new and improved one, the changes through the years – like adding some rice flour or cornstarch – lacking in significance as a whole.

-Shortbread is all about the proportions of three ingredients: butter, sugar and flour.
 The rest are fillers.
 Like the raisins here.
 But worth adding.
 If you’re into raisins that is.
 If not, it’s good without them.
-Good old fashioned shortbread.
+Good old-fashioned shortbread.

 Old Fashioned Raisin Shortbread